FrancescaBustanVillagomez/FrancescaBustanVillagomez/README.md

   Developed a Python framework for the analysis and implementation of advanced search algorithms (A*, IDA*, etc.) as part of my Bachelor's thesis.

 - **Active Directory & SOC Home Lab**
-  Built and configured a complete Active Directory environment (Windows Server) to conduct attack simulations (Atomic Red Team) and implement threat detection and log analysis using a SIEM (Splunk).
+  Built and configured a complete Active Directory and Windows Server environment.
+Simulated attacks using Kali Linux (Hydra brute-force) and executed Atomic Red Team techniques via PowerShell with administrative privileges (such as T1136.001 and T1059.001), subsequently analyzing the generated logs and telemetry using a SIEM (Splunk) for threat detection.